hui-aqua/hydromodel/docs/source/document_md/InputFiles/netPanel.md

 6. **sinkerWeight**: a floating point number.
 Unit [N].
 The submerged wight of each sinker.

 ## Boundary
-1. **HydroModel**: a string to indicate the hydrodynamic model.
+1. **hydroModel**: a string to indicate the hydrodynamic model.
 A detailed explanation can be found later.
     - Screen model: ```Screen-S1```,```Screen-S2```,```Screen-S3```...
     - Screen model-udv: user defined values for CD and CL, e.g., ```Screen-udv-0.2-0.1```: 0.2 is drag coefficient, 0.1 is lift coefficient
     - Morison model: ```Morison-M1```,```Morison-M3```,```Morison-M3```...